[Webinar]: See how SecureW2 + Okta continuously verify certificate trust and enforce policies in real time.

 Creating a Mosyle Certificate Template

 A certificate template determines how information is encoded in the certificate to be issued by the Certificate Authority.
 It will consist of a list of certificate attributes and how the information must be encoded in the attribute values.
-This information is provided by the organization administrator using the JoinNow Management Portal.
+The organization administrator provides this information using the JoinNow Management Portal.

 SecureW2 recommends creating a separate template for each MDM platform for easier identification of different values being passed.